 Who can reimburse employees?

 Only the person who has added the withdrawal bank account to their Expensify account will be able to reimburse employees.
-No other admins or users will be able to reimburse employees from that bank account, unless permission has been granted.
-If you want to grant more than one person access to this bank account, please contact email@example.com.
+No other policy admins or users will be able to reimburse employees from that bank account, unless permission has been granted.